 Focusing on your strengths and delegating or eliminating tasks that don’t align with your profitability

-Improving your social media reach by focusing your strategy on top-performing post types
+Improving your social media reach by focusing your strategy on high-priority tasks and best-performing post types

 Setting an action plan and measuring success for client campaigns

 Understanding and applying the 80/20 rule benefits data-driven agencies in many ways.
 Here are some specific examples: